 Vertebral compression fractures are common among people who suffer from severe osteoporosis.
 Osteoporosis is a condition in which your bones become brittle and fragile, thus causing your bones to be vulnerable to weakness and fractures.

 Depending on how severe your osteoporosis is can increase your likelihood of developing a vertebral compression fracture.
 In severe cases of osteoporosis, VCFs are relatively easy to develop from everyday wear and tear (i.e. lifting, stepping up stairs, etc.).
-Meanwhile, moderate causes take more force such as falling down to cause fractures to occur.
+Meanwhile, moderate causes take more force such as falling to cause fractures to occur.

 Predominantly women develop VCF, especially in older age; however, men can also suffer from VCFs.
 While VCFs are the most common type of fracture in osteoporosis patients, fortunately, several effective treatment methods can be used to treat this condition.